avillanueva1005/avillanueva1005.github.io/blogs/remalcombreport.md

 Reproject, clip, and resample based on bounding box (dimensions: xmin = 35.9166666666658188, xmax = 32.6666666666658330,  ymin = -9.3333333333336554, ymax = -17.0833333333336270) and resolution of blank raster we created: resolution is 1/24 degree x 1/24 degree use bilinear resampling for drought to average continuous population exposure values use nearest-neighbor resampling for flood risk to preserve integer values

-Make amendments to your pre-analysis plan markdown document.
-When you are finished, commit and push the changes, and create a second release titled RP-Malcomb-Preanalysis-Plan-Data and note in the description that this pre-analysis plan was amended after investigating all data sources for the study, but prior to starting any analysis.

 ### Analytical Specification